If you think you’re the only one hurting for money, think again: Making more money is one of the most top personal goals for people this year.

 If you are fluent in another language, translating is a side job that pays well and offers great flexibility.
 These jobs are usually performed on a freelance basis and can be done remotely, which means you can work from anywhere and on your own schedule.

-PayScale reports that translators make nearly $20 per hour, but location and experience can impact your rate.
-In some cases, an associate degree or bachelor's degree might be required, but it's not always necessary.
+PayScale reports that translators earn a median salary of nearly $20 per hour, but location and experience can impact your rate.
+In some cases, an associate degree or bachelor’s degree might be required, but it’s not always necessary.
 If this sounds like a great side job for you, check out Upwork, Gengo or Lingosaur to find your first client.

 16. Music Instructor

-If you play a musical instrument well enough to teach it, you could make about $40 an hour as a private music instructor.
+If you play a musical instrument well enough to teach it, you could make a median salary of about $50 per an hour as a private music instructor according to PayScale.
 Thanks to technology, this side job can even be done online using Skype and a high-speed internet connection.

-Many online music teachers set their own hours and prices, and sites like ZOEN and Lessonface help connect quality teachers with students for a fee.
+Many online music teachers set their own hours and prices, and sites like Lessonface help connect quality teachers with students for a fee.

 17. Human Billboard

-You can start your own human billboard side business for as little as $2,000.
+You can start your own human billboard side business for $20 an hour, according to The Penny Hoarder.
 Human billboards are people who hold signs that promote everything from new home developments to tax prep services.
-You can hire people to work for you or do the job yourself, charging a business $75 to $100 for four hours of sign spinning.

 Parents are always on the lookout for reliable, trustworthy caregivers to watch their little ones.
-Currently, babysitting rates start at a range of $12 to $16.50 an hour, according to Care.com, one of the leading sites for connecting parents and sitters.
+In 2016, babysitting the average rate as a baby sitter was about $14, according to Care.com, one of the leading sites for connecting parents and sitters.